 - BA, Foreign Service, Georgetown University

-Carmen Twillie Ambar is the 15th president of Oberlin College and first African American leader in the institution’s 184-year history.
+Carmen Twillie Ambar is the 15th president of Oberlin College and the first African American leader in its 184-year history.
 She was appointed to the post in May 2017 after serving for nine years as president of Cedar Crest College in Allentown, Pennsylvania.

 Prior to Cedar Crest, President Ambar had a successful tenure as vice president and dean of Douglass College at Rutgers University, where she was the youngest dean in the university’s history.
 Before Rutgers, she was assistant dean of graduate education at the Woodrow Wilson School of Public and International Affairs at Princeton University.
 As an attorney, she worked in the New York City Law Department as an assistant corporation counsel.

 In 2014, Carmen Twillie Ambar was honored by the Pennsylvania governor’s office as a Distinguished Daughter of Pennsylvania.
 Additionally, she has earned several awards for her support of women including the 2012 Girl Scouts Take the Lead Award, the 2011 American Association of University Women (AAUW) Gateway to Equity Award from the organization’s Allentown branch, and the 2010 Athena Award from the Women’s Business Council (WBC) of the Greater Lehigh Valley Chamber of Commerce.